We may earn a commission for purchases using our links. Learn more.

 Best Value Nintendo Switch Capture Card

-If you want to get a little more value for a few more dollars, the AGPtEK MYPIN HDMI Game Capture Card is worth a second look.
+If you want to get a little more value for a few more dollars, the AGPTEK Video Capture is worth a second look.
 Like the Game Capture HD PRO, it connects to your PC via USB, so it’s a good choice if all your rig’s PCIe slots are already occupied.

 There are a couple of significant features that make the MYPIN better than the Game Capture HD PRO.
 First off, it’s compatible with virtually any operating system.
 You can use it to stream your Nintendo Switch sessions through a Mac machine, or even through a Linux rig.
 Not too shabby!